jedisct1/libsodium-doc/internals/README.md

 The test suite has to always pass on the following environments:

 - OpenBSD/amd64 using `gcc -fstack-protector-strong -fstack-shuffle`
-- ArchLinux/i386 and /amd64 using `clang -fsanitize=undefined` and Valgrind
+- ArchLinux/i386 and /amd64 using clang `-fsanitize=undefined` and Valgrind
+- OSX using gcc 5.1 and `-fsanitize=undefined`
-- OSX
+- OSX using Xcode 6.4
-- Windows 8.1 using Visual Studio 2010
+- Windows 10 using Visual Studio 2010, 2012, 2013
 - msys2 using mingw32 and mingw64
 - ArchLinux/armv6
 - TomatoUSB/mips